On special submanifolds of the Page space: Introduction

 \begin{thm} There are totally geodesic subsurfaces of the Page space which are isometric to tori and sphere with their constant zero and positive curvature metrics respectively. \end{thm}

 \begin{thm} There are totally geodesic hypersurfaces of the Page space which are diffeomorphic to $S^3$ and $S^1\times S^2$. \end{thm}

 In sections $\S$\ref{secsurfaces} and $\S$\ref{sechypersurfaces} we study the surfaces and hypersurfaces inside the Page space.
 In $\S$\ref{secyamabe} we compare it with the other metrics and study the relation with the Yamabe problem.
-Finally in Appendix $\S$\ref{ode} we derive the connection $1$-forms. {\bf Acknowledgements.} Thanks to \" O. Kelek\c ci for useful comments.
+Finally in Appendix $\S$\ref{ode} we derive the connection $1$-forms.

+{\bf Acknowledgements.} Thanks to C. Koca and \" O. Kelek\c ci for useful comments.
 This work is partially supported by T\"ubitak (Turkish science and research council) grant {$\sharp$}113F159.
 The Ansi C programing language \cite{kernighantritchie} is used for the computation of some min/max results.
 Thanks to Alphan Es for helping with the graphics.